Piano Concerto No. 1 (Brahms): Instrumentation

 The piece is scored for 2 flutes, 2 oboes, 2 clarinets (B♭ and A), 2 bassoons, 4 horns (initially 2 in D, 2 in B♭ bass), 2 trumpets (D), timpani (D and A), piano and strings.

 Overview

 Roles of Joachim and Clara Schumann

 Brahms was himself a professional-level pianist who had first highly impressed the leading violinist Joseph Joachim, who gave him a letter of introduction to Robert Schumann.
 Brahms and Joachim became close friends for life.
-In 1853 Brahms had aroused the greatest admiration from Schumann and his wife Clara, a turning point in Brahms's career, by playing for them some of his own solo piano pieces.
+In 1853 Brahms had aroused the greatest admiration from Robert and his wife Clara Schumann, a turning point in Brahms's career, by playing for them some of his own solo piano pieces.
 Clara was a leading concert pianist and a composer.
-She and Brahms began a lifelong friendship, which became more important when Robert was committed to an asylum in 1854 and died in 1856.
+She and Brahms began a lifelong friendship, which became more important when Robert was committed to an asylum in 1854 and then died in 1856.
 Clara, 14 years older than Brahms, wrote of him in her diary in 1854 "I love him like a son."
-Brahms's love of her was respectful, more complex and conflicted, but he much valued her opinions and advice.
+Brahms's love of her (and her husband) was respectful, more complex and conflicted, but he much valued her opinions and advice.